Indianapolis Spousal Maintenance Attorney

 Contact an Alimony Lawyer in Indianapolis

 Divorce can be complicated even in the best circumstances.
-Angela Trapp has helped clients throughout Central Indiana find solutions to their spousal maintenance challenges.
+Angie Trapp has helped clients throughout Central Indiana find solutions to their spousal maintenance challenges.
 The best outcomes can be achieved if you contact us early in your divorce process, to ensure that your case proceeds as smoothly as possible.

 We serve clients in Indianapolis, Greenfield, Carmel and beyond.
 Contact us for a free consultation regarding your divorce and your rights regarding spousal maintenance.